FlamingLeo/MolSim/README.md

 -   `input-lj-w4t3-disc.xml`: Simulation of a falling drop into a liquid.
 -   `input-lj-w4t5-small.xml`: Simulation of the Rayleigh-Taylor instability (small), performance contest environment.
 -   `input-lj-w4t5-large.xml`: Simulation of the Rayleigh-Taylor instability (large), performance contest environment.
+-   `input-lj-w5t1.xml`: Simulation of a membrane.
+-   `input-lj-w5t3-coarse.xml`: Simulation of the Rayleigh-Taylor instability in 3D using coarse-grained parallelization.
--   `input-lj-w5t3.xml`: Simulation of the Rayleigh-Taylor instability in 3D.
+-   `input-lj-w5t3-fine.xml`: Simulation of the Rayleigh-Taylor instability in 3D using fine-grained parallelization.

 **NOTE**: Arguments passed in the command line interface take precedence over arguments included in the XML file.
 For example, if you have `<startTime>0.0</startTime>` in the input file but specify `-s 5.0` through your terminal, the start time will be 5.0.